TimothyADavis/agnonthebeach/_talks/AperitifatsunsetontheBeach(locationTBD).md

 ---
-name: Aperitif at sunset on the Beach
+name: Aperitif at sunset on the Beach (location TBD)
 categories:
   - Conference
 session_start: False
 ---
-For full details see the [social program](/socialprogram).